Travel to developing countries

 - www.travel.state.gov -- U.S. Department of State

 Arguin, P. Approach to the Patient before and after Travel.
 In: Goldman L, Schafer AI, eds.
 Goldman Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2012;1800-1803.

 Basnyat B, Ericsson CD.
 Travel Medicine.
 In: Auerbach PS.
 Wilderness Medicine.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 84.

 Bomsztyk M, Arnold RW.
 Infections in Travelers.
 Med Clin North Am.
 2013;97(4):697-720.

 Centers for Disease Control and Prevention.
-Questions and answers about avian influenza (bird flu) for travelers.
+Information on avian flu.
 Available online.
-Accessed May 31, 2014.
+Accessed March 5, 2015.

 Freedman DO.
 Protection of Travelers.
-In: Mandell GL, Bennett JE, Dolin R., eds.
+In: Bennett JE, Dolin R, Blaser, MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Churchill Livingston; 2009:4009-4017.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:Chap 323.

 Freedman DO.
 Infections in Returning Travelers.
-In: Mandell GL, Bennett JE, Dolin R, eds.
+In: Bennett JE, Dolin R, Blaser, MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed Philadelphia, PA: Churchill Livingston; 2009:4019-4028.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:Chap 324.

 Kotlyar S, Rice BT.
 Fever in the returning traveler.
 Emerg Med Clin North Am.
 2013;31(4):927-944.